PaperMC/docs/docs/waterfall/getting-started.md

 ## Updating The Proxy

 To update the proxy, first stop it safely by executing the `end` command.
-Then replace the old proxy jar with a new one, and start the proxy.
+Then replace the old proxy JAR with a new one, and start the proxy.
 That's it.